-(d)
+(e) if the Council does not take a decision in accordance with paragraph 5, subparagraph (d), the Commission’s reconsidered recommendation shall take effect as if it were a decision of the Council from the end of the period referred to in paragraph 5, subparagraph (d).

-6. Notwithstanding paragraph 2, the Secretary-General and the Contractor may agree changes to the Plan of Work to correct minor omissions, errors or other such defects, as follows:
+6. Notwithstanding paragraph 2, the Secretary-General and the Contractor may agree to changes to the Plan of Work to correct minor omissions, errors or other such defects, including upon the recommendation of the Commission, as follows:

 (a) the Secretary-General shall notify any such agreement to the Commission and the Council within 7 Days;